 But independents are …well…independent.
-It’s their business and if they want to give off the attitude to take it or leave it – that is totally their call.
+It’s their business, and if they want to give off the attitude to take it or leave it, that is their call.

-Or those owners who park their cars in front of their stores, feed the meters all day, deprive their customers from convenient parking and yet wonder why their customers complain about no parking.
+Or those owners who park their cars in front of their stores, feed the meters all day, deprive their customers of convenient parking, and yet wonder why their customers complain about no parking.

 It’s why you still see signs in shops, You break it, you buy it.